w3c/wai-tutorials/source/menus/application-menus.html.erb.md

 Web application menus are expected to work like desktop application menus.
 For example, the left and right keys are used to iterate through the top-level items, and the up and down arrows are used to navigate sub-menus.
 Pressing the tab key focuses the next item after the menu instead of the next menu item.

-To allow focus to be set to menu items by keyboard the are given a `tabindex` attribute with the value `-1`.
+To allow focus to be set to menu items by keyboard, the items are given a `tabindex` attribute with the value `-1`.
 The first main menu item (“File” in this example) is assigned a `tabindex` value of `0` which adds it to the tab order and lets the user access the menu using the keyboard.

 {::nomarkdown}
 <%= code_start %>